clairxc/next-ballondor/README.md

 - [ ] Create a home page that lists all teams and all players
 - [ ] Create a nominees page
 - [ ] Create a page displaying specific player details/stats
-- [ ] Allow user to add "personal notes/comments" on each nominee
+- [ ] Allow user to add "personal notes/comments" to each nominee

 ## Stretch Goals
 - [ ] Create a search bar/page